mario1084/blog/_posts/2025-09-10-fin_bigquery.md

 | products | 28,000+ | 10 | Product catalog with category, brand, and cost. |
 | users | 100,000 | 12 | User demographics and traffic source. |

-## 4) Conecting Gcloud with Python
+## 4) Connecting Gcloud with Python

 This query connects to the data thelook_ecommerce schema and retrieves all tables and column names with their variable type.
-For later use I am saving this as CSV to sudy the variables for further analysis.
+For later use, I am saving this as a CSV to study the variables for further analysis.

 ``` python
 # Load libraries